Up to 50% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Soft lounge comfort; strong value; approachable seat height Encourages slouching; motion is more noticeable; less upright back feel
+Soft lounge comfort; strong value; approachable seat height Can encourage slouching; movement is more noticeable; less upright back support

 Home Depot Sofa Doherty